History of the Brazil national football team: Tite (2016–2022)

 In spite of World Cup failure, the CBF continued to trust Tite and allowed him to continue his job as coach of Brazil for the 2019 Copa América held at home.
 However, Brazilian perpetration for the tournament at home was hampered by the injury of Neymar in a friendly match where Brazil thrashed 2019 AFC Asian Cup champions Qatar 2–0.
 Despite this loss, Tite managed Brazil to their first Copa América title since 2007.
 Brazil overcame Bolivia after a goalless first half and Peru in a celebratory 5–0 demolition.
 Between these matches, Brazil drew Venezuela in a 0–0 draw with three goals ruled out by VAR.
 Brazil met Paraguay in the quarter-finals where they won a 4–3 penalty shootout after a goalless draw.
 In the semi-finals Brazil beat neighboring Argentina 2–0 to set up a rematch with Peru.
 In the final, Brazil managed to defeat the Peruvians once again 3–1 to conquer their ninth Copa América title.

 On 8 June 2021, Brazil beat Paraguay 2–0 in a World Cup qualifier in Asunción – the first time they had won in the country since 1985.
 In the 2022 World Cup, Brazil finished first in their group, having beaten Serbia 2–0, Switzerland 1–0, and losing 1–0 to Cameroon.
 The team then faced South Korea in the round of 16, winning with a 3-goal margin, and progressed to the quarterfinals where they eventually lost 4–2 on penalties to Croatia.
 Following their exit from the World Cup, Tite resigned as head coach.

+Recent years and decline (2023–2026)

+After Tite left, Ramon Menezes served as manager from March to July 2023, before being replaced by Fernando Diniz until the end of the year.
+Diniz's tenure ended after Brazil lost to Argentina 1–0 at the Maracanã, with this defeat being their first home loss in FIFA World Cup qualifiers.

+The CBF then appointed Dorival Júnior as manager.
+At the 2024 Copa América held in the United States, Brazil tied 0–0 with Costa Rica, thrashed Paraguay 4-1 and tied 1–1 with Colombia.
+Brazil was eliminated on penalties by Uruguay in the quarter-finals following a 0–0 draw.
+Dorival was fired after losing 4–1 to Argentina at the Monumental de Nuñez, and in his place the federation appointed Italian manager Carlo Ancelotti as a replacement.

+Brazil qualified for the 2026 FIFA World Cup after a 1–0 victory against Paraguay on 10 June 2025, and reached the round of 16 in which they suffered a 2–1 defeat to Norway.